LaurentRDC/dissertation/content/graphite.md

 ## Mode-projected excitation couplings

-TODO: better introduction with explanation of coupling matrix elements.

-Electron-phonon and phonon-phonon coupling describe the strength of the coupling between excitations in a material.
-A coupling constant $G$ describes the rate of energy transfer from one excitation type to another, if the temperature of one unit of volume was warmed up by \SI{1}{\kelvin}.
-Electron-phonon and phonon-phonon coupling is impossible to measure directly at equilibrium.
-In this section, UEDS measurements of phonon population dynamics will be used to experimentally determine mode-dependent electron-phonon and phonon-phonon coupling terms.
+In this section, the phonon population dynamics will be used to extract the electron-phonon coupling matrix element to the $A_1^\prime$ mode, and compare the value to other measurements and calculations.

 The nonequilibrium flow of energy between excitations, both electronic and lattice in nature, has historically been crudely modelled using the *two-temperature model* [@Allen1987].
 In summary, this model states that while the concept of temperature does not apply to nonequilibrium situations, the energy distribution of the electrons and lattice waves may be treated separately.
 In other words, the separate thermalization of the electronic and lattice subsystems is much faster than the energy transver between them.
 It is evident that such a description does not adequately model experimental results from @sec:graphite-ph-spectroscopy for two main reasons.
 First, the decay of optical phonons to acoustic ones overlaps significantly in time with the transfer of energy from the photoexcited electrons to strongly-coupled optical modes.
 Second, the energy distribution of lattice waves is far from thermal, even at \SI{100}{\pico\second}.
 Some authors have extended the two-temperature model based on the details of the system being studied[@Stange2015].